-Private Parking and Road Maintenance
+Parking and Road Maintenance

-The roads on this site drain to the storm drain inlets.
-These roads primarily have type "F" curb and gutters.
-These are very efficient at collecting water and unfortunately, other debris as well, such as dirt and leaves.
+The parking and drive aisles on this site drain to the storm drain inlets located along the curb and gutter.
+The curb and gutter is efficient at collecting water and unfortunately, other debris as well, such as dirt and leaves.
 This necessitates sweeping programs to remove these pollutants before they can enter into the stormwater system.
-Since the roads on this site are private, it is the responsibility of the HOA for all maintenance and sweeping programs in the roadway and any private parking areas.
-The SOP for Private Parking and Road Maintenance is included in Appendix B.
+Since the parking and drive aisles on this site are private, it is the responsibility of the owners and management to schedule all maintenance and sweeping programs throughout the parking areas.
+The SOP for Parking and Road Maintenance is included in Appendix B.